 About Denali Photo Guides

-Terry Boyd started running tours out of his Falcon Van in 2010 and since then has grown the business to what it is now; Premier instructional photography excursions along the boundary of Denali National Park.
+Terry Boyd started operating tours out of his conversion van in 2010 and since then has grown the business to what it is now: Premier instructional photography excursions along the boundary of Denali National Park.

 With a maximum of 4 participants per tour, our excursions are designed to benefit all skill levels with any type of camera (smart-phones are welcome).
-We have plenty of room in the covered bed of the Toyota Tundra, so bring all the gear you want (we provide professional tripods and filters) and enjoy the luxury of being able to capture photos at a pace that is comfortable to you while having a truly immersive experience with one-on-one instruction and support.
+We have plenty of room in the covered beds of our luxury trucks, so bring all the gear you want (we provide tripods and filters) and enjoy the luxury of being able to capture photos at a pace that is comfortable for you.

 Meet the Team